-Validation and training support of UNIFIL demining units from Cambodia and China in order to ensure that deminers are operating safely and in accordance with their in-country SOPs and National Mine Action Standards (NMAS); along with Quality Assurance (QA) monitoring of demining activities.
+Ensure that deminers are operating safely and in accordance with their in-country SOPs and National Mine Action Standards (NMAS); along with Quality Assurance (QA) monitoring of demining activities through validation and training support of UNIFIL demining units from Cambodia and China.

-- Provision of landmine/ERW and IED safety and awareness trainings for UNIFIL, Observer Group Lebanon (OGL), and other UN agency personnel, along with mine risk education (MRE) events, and school engagement activities, ensuring safety and security to the local communities along with the mission personnel.
+Provision of landmine/ERW and IED safety and awareness trainings for UNIFIL, Observer Group Lebanon (OGL), and other UN agency personnel, along with Explosive Ordnance Risk Education (EORE) events, and school engagement activities, ensuring safety and security to the local communities along with the mission personnel.

 Landmines and other ERW continue to endanger the lives of local populations and UNIFIL personnel in the UNIFIL’s Area of Operations (AO).
-The most recent mine-related incidents within the Mission AO occurred in September 2018, where a local resident was seriously injured in a cluster bomb explosion in the vicinity of Houla; and in October 2018, where a Team Leader from Norwegian Peoples Aid (NPA) was injured during the controlled demolition of a landmine.
+In total, six mine-related incidents occurred from July 2019 to June 2020 within the Mission AO resulting in one death and five injuries.

-The United Nations Mine Action Service in Lebanon works in support of UN Security Council Resolution 1701 (2006) and Resolution 2433 (2018) to encourage “the parties in coordination with UNIFIL to …. visibly mark the Blue Line in its entirety…”, and to provide UNIFIL and OGL personnel with the knowledge required in order to safely operate in environments where the presence of landmines and other ERW is known and/or suspected.
-UNMAS also supports the Lebanon Mine Action Center (LMAC) by coordinating MRE activities for local schools and communities.
+The United Nations Mine Action Service in Lebanon works in support of UN Security Council Resolution 1701 (2006) and Resolution 2539 (2020) to encourage “the parties in coordination with UNIFIL to …. visibly mark the Blue Line in its entirety…”, and to provide UNIFIL and OGL personnel with the knowledge required in order to safely operate in environments where the presence of landmines and other ERW is known and/or suspected.
+UNMAS also supports the LMAC by coordinating EORE activities for local schools and communities.

-UNMAS in Lebanon operational activities are funded by the UNIFIL Assessed Budget for the 2018/2019 fiscal year ending on 30 June 2019.
+UNMAS Lebanon operational activities are funded by the UNIFIL Assessed Budget for the 2020/2021 fiscal year ending on 30 June 2021.
 The programme continues to carry out activities without delay or interruption.